KLunited/Frontend-Mentor-Challenges/README.md

 ## Acknowledgments

 I need to give special thanks to my mate Stephen Man who helped me solve the publishing issue.
+I managed to solve the issue hosting on Github Pages in the end.
+But still a big thanks to my mate for making the time available.